SE-Project-Sem-5/GoPharmaFlutter/README.md

 # GoPharma

-This is the mobile application for FoPharma, an online platform that connects suppliers of pharmaceutical products with consumers.
+This is the mobile application for GoPharma, an online platform that connects suppliers of pharmaceutical products with consumers.

+Done as part of the Semester 5 Software Engineering Project.